It’s Not A Coincidence That Innovative Cities Become Very Unequal

 By itself, those moves begin to make neighborhoods more economically segregated.
 But the secondary effects matter more.
 “When rich workers move closer together, they increase the demand for local amenities,” he says.
 The typical artifacts of gentrification–new coffee shops, yoga studios, better schools–are disproportionately valued by high-salary residents, he says, so more move in as rental prices rise and lower-income residents leave.
 This “amplification effect” accounts for two-thirds of the increase in segregation.

 Can we design a way for cities to support innovation and not end up so stratified?
 The researchers haven’t studied potential solutions, but Gaetani suggests that two factors may be key.
-Since the first wave of high-income residents in a neighborhood are often trying to reduce commutes, better transportation options could help.
+Since the first wave of high-income residents in a neighborhood is often trying to reduce commutes, better transportation options could help.
 “The best way of addressing this is a gigantic improvement in the public transit system,” he says.
 He also believes that improving equality between schools would help.

 “If you think about what residential externalities are, the biggest one, no doubt, is the quality of schools,” he says.
 “The quality of schools is very localized because funding is very localized.
 So by designing a better distribution in terms of quality of schooling, the amplification effect that comes from this divergence in the quality of amenities of different neighborhoods would be moderated substantially.”